vanioinformatika/easydao/README.md

 # Using of EasyDao

-EasyDao is on Bintray, see the example application's pom.xml.
+EasyDao is on Bintray, see the pom.xml of the [sample applications](./easydao-samples/).

 ## Working with your own project
 1. Create a _projectname-db-model_ maven project.
 Follow _easydao-generating-dao_ example.
 Do not forget settings of _easydao-maven-plugin_ configuration.
 It will creating your database dao and model classes with **mvn clean install.** Please, use maven release plugin if you go in staging or production.
 1. In the application project set pom.xml dependency to generated _projectname-db-model._
 1. Build your application project.

-See the example application, that uses this maven plugin.

 ## Setting Maven settings.xml